mozilla-l10n/documentation/src/products/android-l10n/reviewing_strings.md

 # Reviewing strings for Android products

 Usually, a new release of Mozilla’s Android products requires updates to strings.
 Android developers land strings in the [`mobile/android`](https://github.com/mozilla-firefox/firefox/tree/main/mobile/android) directory in `mozilla-firefox` throughout the release cycle, as part of patches that often include additional code changes to other files.
 Members of the Localization team are designated as blocking reviewers in Phabricator for patches that include string changes, using a group called [android-l10n-reviewers](https://phabricator.services.mozilla.com/tag/android-l10n-reviewers/).
-While you (the mobile localization EPM) are primarily responsible for reviewing, the group setup allows other members to step in and assist as needed.
+While the mobile localization EPM is primarily responsible for reviewing, the group setup allows other members to step in and assist as needed.

 This is enforced through a [Herald](https://phabricator.services.mozilla.com/H478) rule: